Anthony Alvarez Video: Footage Released of Chicago Police Fatally Shooting Man in Portage Park

 "Based upon information obtained in the early stages of the investigation, COPA has recommended the Chicago Police Officer who discharged his weapon, fatally injuring Mr. Alvarez, be relieved of police powers during the pendency of this investigation," COPA said in a statement.

-The officer, who has not been identified, was placed on administrative duties for 30 days in accordance with Chicago Police Department protocol.
+The officer was placed on administrative duties for 30 days in accordance with Chicago Police Department protocol.

 Alvarez's family viewed the video Tuesday at COPA's headquarters.
 Minutes after seeing the footage, a family member translated his mother Veronica Alvarez's reaction.